CentyLab/PocketPD/ReadMe.md

 In NORMAL state:
 + Turning the encoder to increase/decrease voltage/current
-+ Short press encoder to change increment from fine to corse
++ Short press encoder to change increment from fine to coarse
 + Short press Volt/Amp button to switch between adjusting Voltage or Current
 + Short press On/Off button to enable output
-+ Long press Volt/Amp to enter MENU
++ Long press Volt/Amp button to enter MENU

 In MENU state:
 + Turning the encoder to select profile
 + Long press encoder to activate profile
-+ Long press Volt/Amp to return to normal operation and cancel profile change
++ Long press Volt/Amp button to return to normal operation and cancel profile change

 <p align="center" width="100%">
     <img width="40%" src="media/ppsmenu.jpg">